-It applies only to SharePoint 2013 web services.
+This procedure applies only to SharePoint 2010 and SharePoint 2013 web services.

-- 1. Obtain the installation package.
-This package is created for you by IBM StoredIO.
+- Obtain the installation package.
+This package is created for you by IBM StoredIQ.
+Use a utility such as SCP to transfer the installation package.
+Depending on whether SharePoint 2010 or SharePoint 2013 is used, the package located in either /deepfs/downloads/webservice/sp2010/ or /deepfs/downloads/webservice/sp2013/.

 - 2. Uninstall an existing instance of the web service.

 - 3. Install the installation package.

 - 4. Verify that the web service is hosted.

 - 5. Configure admin knobs.